jalombar/starsmasher/parallel_bleeding_edge/README.md

 You might run into difficulties when trying to set up the `Makefile` in the `SPHgrav_lib2` folder.
 My advice is that you

--First find out what CUDA card you have.
+First find out what CUDA card you have.
 The best is to run `$ lspci | grep VGA`

 ```
 $ lspci | grep VGA